steffensmartinsen/dashboard/README.md

 # Dashboard
 Welcome to this Dashboard API.
+The service allows you to register an account, and specify which features you would like to see on your dashboard.
+The service will then provide you with the requested information.

 From the [PROG2005](https://www.ntnu.edu/studies/courses/PROG2005#tab=omEmnet) course I already have experience with Firestore and XAMPP SQL database impelemtations.
 Therefore, I wanted to test MongoDB in this project.